Promotion of Health Management

 Healthy diet initiatives

 The Company's employee cafeteria is registered with the food education and health promotion projects of the prefecture and city as an Aichi Prefecture Food Education Promotion Cooperative Eatery and an Okazaki City Health Support Facility, respectively.
-As such, the cafeteria offers health-conscious options, such as meals of just 600 Calories, and displays the Calorie counts on every item on the menu.
-In addition, the Company shares its health concerns with the catering companies that provide food to the employee cafeteria, and they provide menu items in consideration of those health issues as a monthly health event.
+As such, the cafeteria offers health-conscious options, such as meals of up to 600 Calories, and displays the Calorie counts on every item on the menu.
+In addition, the Company shares its health concerns with the catering companies that provide food to the employee cafeteria, and they provide meals in consideration of those health issues as a monthly health event.
+In FY2023, we began using Pitto Reji, a cash register-style tool that which allows employees to view the calories and nutrients they consume on their smartphones at the cafeteria, and this has helped to raise employees' health awareness.

 No-smoking initiatives